twyststar/Code-forum/README.md

 #Code-forum
 ===========

 This is a question and answer forum for code and tech questions.
-Created as a solo project for Epicodus EmberJS.
+It allows users to post questions and answers, and vies other users questions and answers.
+Created as a solo project for Epicodus EmberJS using Ember, Firebase, HTML, CSS and Bootstrap.

+## Current Version Date:

+5.2.2017

 ## Prerequisites